Unprecedented: Northwest heat wave builds, records fall - WTMJ

 PORTLAND, Ore.
 (AP) — Intense.
 Prolonged.
 Record-breaking.
 Unprecedented.
 Abnormal.
 Dangerous.

-That’s how the National Weather Service described the historic heat wave that is hitting the Pacific Northwest, pushing daytime temperatures into the triple digits and breaking all-time high temperature records in places where many residents don’t have air conditioning.
+That’s how the National Weather Service described the historic heat wave that is hitting the Pacific Northwest, pushing daytime temperatures into the triple digits and breaking all-time high temperature records in places unaccustomed to such extreme heat.

-Sunday’s forecasted temperature in Portland, Oregon — 112 degrees Fahrenheit (44 Celsius) — would break the all-time temperature record of 108 degrees, set just a day earlier.
-The forecast calls for another 112-degree day on Monday.
+Portland, Oregon, reached 110 degrees Fahrenheit (43.3 Celsius) Sunday, breaking the all-time temperature record of 108 F (42.2C), which was set just a day earlier.
+Oregon’s Capital city, Salem, also recorded the highest temperature in its history on Sunday: 112 F (44.4 C), breaking the old mark by 4 degrees.

-The temperature was expected to rise to an all-time record of 104 F (40 C) at the Seattle-Tacoma International Airport on Sunday and surpass that to reach a blistering 111 F (43.9 C) on Monday, as the excessive heat warning continues for the region.
+Records were being broken across the region, and the sizzling temperatures were expected to get even hotter Monday.

 Cities were reminding residents where pools, splash pads and cooling centers were available and urging people to stay hydrated, check on their neighbors and avoid strenuous activities.

-Still, about 3,000 athletes were scheduled to participate in an Ironman Triathlon in Coeur d’Alene, Idaho, on Sunday.
+Still, about 3,000 athletes participated in an Ironman Triathlon in Coeur d’Alene, Idaho, on Sunday.
 The race start was moved up to 5 a.m.
 The event includes a 2.4-mile swim, a 112-mile bike ride and a 26.2-mile marathon run (a 3.9-kilometer swim, a 180-kilometer bike ride and a 42-kilometer run).

 Race organizers said they had 62,000 pounds (28,000 kilograms) of ice at hydration stations, misting stations and chilled towels to hand out to athletes, KHQ-TV reported.

 The Coeur d’Alene Fire Department brought in extra firefighters and paramedics because they usually see extra dehydration calls during the event.
-Rather than a crew of 17 firefighters, they will have a crew of 60 on Sunday, KREM-TV reported.
+Rather than a crew of 17 firefighters, they had a crew of 60 on Sunday, KREM-TV reported.

 Ironman medical tent coordinator Stan Foster said 525 people were in the medical tent during the 2015 Ironman, when temperatures also rose into the 100s.
 Five people went to the hospital, he told KREM-TV.

 “The biggest thing that we tell people is, No. 1, don’t try to set a record on your race.
 Go slow.
 Enjoy your day.
 It’s going to be hot,” he said.
-“And then don’t just drink water.
-You have to eat, and you have to replace your electrolytes.
-If you just drink water, you’re going to end up here at the hospital, and you’re going to be really, really sick.”
+“And then don’t just drink water.”

-The National Weather Service in Coeur d’Alene said this week’s weather “will likely be one of the most extreme and prolonged heat waves in the recorded history of the Inland Northwest.
-Unprecedented heat will not only threaten the health of residents in the Inland Northwest but will make our region increasingly vulnerable to wildfires and intensify the impacts of our ongoing drought.”
+The National Weather Service in Coeur d’Alene said this week’s weather “will likely be one of the most extreme and prolonged heat waves in the recorded history of the Inland Northwest.”

+The scorching weather was caused by an extended “heat dome” parked over the Pacific Northwest.
+Kristie Ebi, a professor at the University of Washington who studies global warming and its effects on public health, says the days-long heat wave was a taste of the future as climate change reshapes global weather patterns.

 The high temperatures were forecast to move into western Montana beginning Monday.